stefanpenner/ember-weak-ref/README.md

 ### more advanced example

 It is common, to want to create a weak reference to `this`, unfortunately this requires a second scope.
-To make this ease, `obj.weak(fn)` is provided, which yields the WeakReference as its argument.
+To make this easier, `obj.weak(fn)` yields the WeakReference as its argument.

 *note: be sure not to close over anything you don't want to retain (other weak refs are ok)*